srl-labs/containerlab/docs/manual/kinds/vr-nxos.md

     docker exec -it <container-name/id> bash
     ```
 === "CLI via SSH"
-    to connect to the XRv9kCLI
+    to connect to the NX-OS CLI
     ```bash
     ssh clab@<container-name/id>
     ```